middyjs/middy/websites/middy.js.org/src/routes/docs/events/s3-batch/+page.md

 ### With Durable Functions

 S3 Batch tasks often involve expensive multi-step work (download, transform, upload).
-When the Lambda hits the 15-minute timeout or transient failures, durable replay lets each task — and each step within a task — resume from its last checkpoint instead of redoing completed S3 reads/writes.
+When the Lambda hits the 15-minute timeout or transient failures, durable replay lets each task, and each step within a task, resume from its last checkpoint instead of redoing completed S3 reads/writes.

 ```javascript
 import { withDurableExecution } from '@aws/durable-execution-sdk-js'